 Also applies when a character attempts to mimic or steal the abilities of a hero (like stealing their Empathic Weapon) and ultimately fails.
 When he is successful, the newly acquired power is too unpredictable or costly in his opinion to use in the long run, since he may lack the time or experience to perfect it.
 It's doubly humiliating if he's defeated by the hero anyway.
-This is sometimes An Aesop that a hero's strength is his character, not his powers.
+This is sometimes An Aesop that a hero's strength is his character or ingenuity/skill, not his powers.

 Nonetheless some are too stubborn to give them up, and may become a kind of Evil Counterpart.